Latency-Aware Contextual Bandit: Application to Cryo-EM Data Collection: Abstract

 \section{Abstract}

-We introduce a novel extension of the contextual bandit problem, where new sets of arms can be requested with stochastic time delays and associated costs.
-In this setting, the learner can select multiple arms from a decision set, with each selection taking one unit of time.
-The problem is framed as a special case of semi-Markov decision processes (SMDPs).
-The arm contexts, request times, and costs are assumed to follow an unknown distribution.
-We consider the regret of an online learning algorithm with respect to the optimal policy that achieves the maximum average reward.
-By leveraging the Bellman optimality equation, we design algorithms that can effectively select arms and determine the appropriate time to request new arms, thereby minimizing their regret.
-Under the realizability assumption, we analyze the proposed algorithms and demonstrate that their regret upper bounds align with established results in the contextual bandit literature.
-We validate the algorithms through experiments on simulated data and a movie recommendation dataset, showing that their performance is consistent with theoretical analyses.
+We introduce a latency-aware contextual bandit framework that generalizes the standard contextual bandit problem, where the learner adaptively selects arms and switches decision sets under action delays.
+In this setting, the learner observes the context and may select multiple arms from a decision set, with the total time determined by the selected subset.
+The problem can be framed as a special case of semi-Markov decision processes (SMDPs), where contexts and latencies are drawn from an unknown distribution.
+Leveraging the Bellman optimality equation, we design the contextual online arm filtering (COAF) algorithm, which balances exploration, exploitation, and action latency to minimize regret relative to the optimal average-reward policy.
+We analyze the algorithm and show that its regret upper bounds match established results in the contextual bandit literature.
+In numerical experiments on a movie recommendation dataset and cryogenic electron microscopy (cryo-EM) data, we demonstrate that our approach efficiently maximizes cumulative reward over time.

-\section{INTRODUCTION}

-The contextual bandit problem is a powerful framework for sequential decision-making under uncertainty, where actions are chosen based on contextual information, and feedback is received only for the selected action.
-The objective is to maximize accumulated reward by learning which actions yield the best outcomes across different contexts, while balancing the trade-off between exploration (trying new actions to gather information) and exploitation (choosing actions known to provide good rewards).
-This model is relevant in domains where personalization, experimentation, or optimization under uncertainty is critical.
-Successful applications include recommender systems, healthcare, educational technology, finance and portfolio management, and energy management~\cite{li2010contextual, tewari2017ads, lan2016contextual, soemers2018adapting, chen2020online}.

-In the standard contextual bandit setup, contextual information and arms are assumed to be provided at no cost.
-In each round, the learner observes a context and selects an arm from a pool of options based on the available information~\cite{lattimore2020bandit}.
-However, in practice, gathering contextual data---such as users' genetic details, medical records, and credit history---often involves time delays and significant expenses.
-To address this problem, we extended the standard contextual bandit formulation by introducing arm request costs and delays.
+\section{Introduction}